-The following table presents fees for professional audit services and other services rendered to our company by Ernst & Young LLP for our fiscal years ended December 31, 2021 and 2020.
+The following table presents fees for professional audit services and other services rendered to our company by Ernst & Young LLP for our fiscal years ended December 31, 2022 and 2021.

-2021 2020
+2022 2021

-Audit Fees (1) \$ 3,375,000 \$ 3,082,000
+Audit Fees (1) \$ 3,879,000 \$ 3,375,000

-Audit-Related Fees (2) \$ 534,000 \$ 711,000
+Audit-Related Fees (2) \$ 1,183,000 \$ 534,000

-Tax Fees(3) \$ 110,000 \$ 126,000
+Tax Fees (3) \$ 426,000 \$ 110,000

 All Other Fees (4) \$ 6,000 \$ 6,000

-Total Fees \$ 4,025,000 \$ 3,925,000
+Total Fees \$ 5,494,000 \$ 4,025,000

-- Consists of fees billed for professional services rendered in connection with the audit of our consolidated financial statements, audit of our internal controls over financial reporting, reviews of our quarterly consolidated financial statements, related accounting consultations, and statutory audits of our international subsidiaries.
-For fiscal 2021, this category also includes fees for services incurred in connection with our convertible notes offering. - Consists of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements, audit of our internal controls over financial reporting, and not reported under "Audit Fees".
-This includes fees for professional services with respect to the Statement on Standards for Attestation Engagements (SSAE) No. 18 and other service organization control related examinations, certifications, and assessments. - Tax Fees consist of fees for professional services for domestic and international tax advisory services. - (4) Consists of aggregate fees billed for products and services provided by the independent registered public accounting firm other than those disclosed above, which relate to subscription fees paid for access to online accounting research software applications.
+- Consists of fees billed for professional services rendered in connection with the audit of our consolidated financial statements, audit of our internal controls over financial reporting, reviews of our quarterly consolidated financial statements, related accounting consultations, and statutory audits of our international subsidiaries. - Consists of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements, audit of our internal controls over financial reporting, and not reported under "Audit Fees".
+This includes fees for professional services with respect to the Statement on Standards for Attestation Engagements (SSAE) No. 18 and other service organization control related examinations, certifications, and assessments, and for fiscal year 2022, due diligence services related to mergers and acquisitions. - Tax Fees consist of fees for professional services for domestic and international tax advisory services. - (4) Consists of aggregate fees billed for products and services provided by the independent registered public accounting firm other than those disclosed above, which relate to subscription fees paid for access to online accounting research software applications.